The case for reducing existential risks

 |Other anthropogenic risks||~ 1 in 50|

 These figures are about one million times higher than what people normally think.

 What should we make of these estimates?
-Presumably, the researchers only work on these issues because they think they’re so important, so we should expect their estimates to be high (due to selection bias).
+Presumably, researchers interested in this topic only work on these issues because they think they’re so important, so we should expect their estimates to be high (due to selection bias).
 While the figures are up for debate, we think a range of views, including those of MacAskill and Ord, is plausible.

 Why helping to safeguard the future could be the most important thing you can do with your life